architech-boards/brancaboard/source/variables.rst

  uint8_t TxBuffer_RouterSoftReset[] = "at+cfun=1\n\r";

-See also the function: `ConfigureWiFi <#ConfigureWiFi>`_ The variables below are used to test the STM WiFi module.
+See also the function: `ConfigureWiFi <#ConfigureWiFi>`_ The underlying variables are used to test the STM WiFi module.

 ::